Are you confused about headphone drivers?

 In essence, balanced armature drivers function similarly to dynamic drivers, with just a few changes to accommodate their smaller nature.

 A coil wrapped armature is balanced between the poles of a permanent magnet.
 The armature is connected to the center of a diaphragm.
 When the electrical signal passes through the coil, it becomes an electromagnet.
-Thus the armature moves as the coil interacts with the poles of the permanent magnet.
-And as the armature moves, the diaphragm connected to it moves as well, producing sound waves.
+The armature moves as the coil interacts with the poles of the permanent magnet.
+As the armature moves, the diaphragm connected to it moves as well, producing sound waves.

 Pros and Cons